Quark-Meson Coupling Model, Nuclear Matter Constraints and Neutron Star Properties

 Stone {\it et al.}~\cite{stone2013} analyzed all currently available GMR data in nuclei with 56 $<$ A $<$ 208 and found a limit -700 $\le K_{\tau,v} \le$ -372 {\rm MeV}.
-The QMC result is K$_{\tau,v}$ = -477 MeV, which is well inside the experimental limits.
+The QMC result is K$_{\tau,v}$ = -431 MeV, which lies well within the experimental limits.